zekroTJA/goChat/README.md

 ---

+## First Things First

+**Attention:** In the master branch is only the code for the default standard setup without further features.
+For the current features code, switch to branch [new_features](https://github.com/zekroTJA/goChat/tree/new_features).

+---

 ## Motivation

 Currently, I am trying to get into Go and gorilla/websocket, so, I created this little project to test around with a self-created event system and socket communication.
 Also for some fontend training, of course ;)